teocaragea/Sudoku-/README.md

 # Sudoku-
-1-9.jpg are templates
+1-9.jpg are templates.
-the rest of images are sudoku for finding the numbers
+the rest of images are sudoku for finding the numbers.
+Displaying 0 for white spaces.